 A variety of sales jobs are paid primarily through commissions.
 Commissioned-based pay arrangements are frequently the cause of minimum wage and overtime pay problems.
 Employers may only pay commissions to employees when a sale is made, which can result in employees not receiving minimum wages for each pay period.

 Many employers believe that they can work their employees to death without extra pay by simply placing the employee on a salary.
 Fortunately for these overworked folks, salaried employees are protected under federal and state wage and hour law.
 For instance, while various overtime exemptions are available to employers by paying employees with a salary, salaried employees are often still entitled to overtime pay.
-If you have a question as to whether your employer is permitted to refuse to pay you overtime by paying you a salary, contact the fair pay and overtime lawyers at Tittle & Perlmuter.
+If you have a question as to whether your employer is permitted to refuse to pay you by paying you a salary, contact the lost wages attorneys in Cleveland.

 Salaried employees are outright exempt from overtime pay if they (1) are paid at least $455 per week, and (2) are executive, administrative, professional, outside sales, and/or computer sales employees.
 If both of these factors are not met, the affected employee is entitled to compensation for hours worked over 40 in a workweek.